Brother Bear: Box office

-In its limited release, Brother Bear played only in two selected theaters in Los Angeles, California and New York City, grossing $291,940 for a per-screen average of $145,970.
-The wide release followed on November 1, 2003 expanding to 3,030 theater venues.
+In its limited release, Brother Bear played only in two selected theaters in Los Angeles and New York City, grossing $291,940 for a per-screen average of $145,970.
+The wide release followed on November 1, 2003, expanding to 3,030 theater venues.
 The film opened second behind Scary Movie 3 grossing $18.5 million at the box office.
 On its second wide weekend, the film continued its strong showing grossing $18.6 million against new competing films such as Elf and The Matrix Revolutions, collecting $44.1 million in three weeks.
 The film grossed $85.3 million in the United States and Canada, and $165.1 million in international territories, bringing its worldwide total to $250.4 million.

 Awards and nominations

-Legacy
+Other media

 The song "Welcome" written by Phil Collins was later used as the theme song for Walt Disney's Parade of Dreams during the Happiest Homecoming on Earth, celebrating the 50th anniversary of Disneyland.
 For the parade, the song had slightly changed lyrics and was performed by an ensemble.

-Cancelled television spin-off and sequel
+Cancelled television spin-off

 Disney Television Animation was set to produce a television series titled Brother Bear: The Series for Disney Channel.
 The Simpsons veteran Pete Michels was to helm the series and was allowed to watch a copy of the film so that he could construct a pilot.
 The series would have taken place directly after the events of the film and would have seen Kenai and Koda adopt other orphaned animals into their family.
 Jeremy Suarez, Rick Moranis and Dave Thomas were to reprise their respective roles while Will Friedle would have replaced Joaquin Phoenix as Kenai.
 While the pilot tested well, it was not picked up as Disney Channel executives felt that adapting the film as a series was "counterproductive" to their goal of trying to reach a tween audience, combined with the fact that the movie performed below expectations.

+Sequel

 A direct-to-video sequel called Brother Bear 2 was released on August 29, 2006.
 It focuses on the continued adventures of bear brothers Kenai and Koda.
 While the first film dealt with Kenai's relationship with Koda, this one focuses more on his bond with a young human of his past, Nita.

+Video game

+A video game of same name was released by Disney as a tie-in to the film.
+It was released for Game Boy Advance, November 21 for Microsoft Windows, and for mobile phones.